 The restoration of Kellie Castle was an adventure.
-Discovered when the family were out walking, Prof. James Lorimer signed the lease and worked to restore the castle with his family, local craftsmen and the architects William Burn and John Currie, remembered by John Henry Lorimer for saving the great hall ceiling by fixing railway rods across the room above.
-The latin inscription above the door read “This house, seized from crows and owls, is dedicated to honest ease amid labours.”
+Discovered when the family were out walking, Prof. James Lorimer swiftly arranged a 38 year lease and set to work to restore the castle with his family, local craftsmen and the architects William Burn and John Currie, remembered by his son John Henry for saving the great hall ceiling by fixing railway rods across the room above.
+The latin inscription above the door reads: “This house, seized from crows and owls, is dedicated to honest ease amid labours.”

-His son Robert restored Earlshall Castle with the same sensitivity that had been applied to Kellie, reiterated by Robert's teacher Rowan Anderson who stood for true restoration over elaborate embellishment.
+Prof. James' son Robert restored Earlshall Castle with the same sensitivity that had been applied to Kellie, reiterated by Robert's teacher Rowan Anderson who stood for true restoration over elaborate embellishment.
 The surface of the painted gallery was removed and reapplied to new timber with tender care.
-Having returned from London, Robert stayed at Kellie with his mother at the weekends, cycling the 11 miles to Earlshall to take dimensions.
+Having returned from London to oversee the restoration, Robert stayed at Kellie with his mother at the weekends, cycling the 11 miles to Earlshall to take dimensions.
 During the week, he returned to Edinburgh where he lived with his sister Louise.
-It was Louise who spotted and passed on the architectural model by John Fraser Matthew.
+It was Louise who spotted and passed on an architectural model, made by John Fraser Matthew.
 On seeing the model, Robert marched to the bookshop where the seventeen-year-old was working, gave the owner a week’s wages in place of the boy’s notice and employed him as his apprentice.
-Matthew became Robert’s partner of his Practice.
-Earlshall marked not only the beginning of Robert’s career but the start of his collaboration the carvers the Clow brothers and blacksmith Thomas Hadden, who crafted the gates.
+In time, Matthew became partner of Robert's practice.

-Robert’s older brother John Henry framed his initials within a gate when he embarked on the restoration The Gyles, battered by the sea and deemed unfit for habitation.
-Robert’s signature at Earlshall comes in the form of a curious stone carving, hidden behind a wooden panel.
-Hew Lorimer, Robert’s son, moved from The Gyles, rented from his brother Christopher who had inherited it, to save Kellie for a second time.
-He lived and worked at Kellie with his family until it was sold to the National Trust who he had worked for to “rescue dilapidated old houses of true Scottish character […] without destroying the character of the buildings.”
+Robert’s older brother John Henry also completed several restorations, the first of which was The Gyles, battered by the sea and deemed unfit for habitation.
+When he died, his nephew Hew Lorimer lived there for a time before moving to and saving Kellie for a second time.
+Hew lived and worked at Kellie with his family until it was sold to the National Trust.
+He later worked on The Little Houses Improvement Scheme, continuing his family's legacy, by “rescuing dilapidated old houses of true Scottish character […] without destroying the character of the buildings.”

 “They have an atmosphere.
 Something you can’t describe...you feel yourself thinking, you don’t know what, about everything that is most precious in life and design, fancy that has taken fair shapes, children’s laughter and the never to be discovered girl.
 The ideal life is the old, traditional “un-hurrying” Scotland, and outside right below the windows, the great sad, moving sea, and ships tacking for the Baltic.”